sparkeh9/CoreFTP/README.md

 [![Build Status: Windows](https://ci.appveyor.com/api/projects/status/github/sparkeh9/coreftp?branch=master&svg=true)](https://ci.appveyor.com/api/projects/status/github/sparkeh9/coreftp?branch=master&svg=true)

 CoreFTP is a simple .NET FTP library written entirely in C#, it is targeted at netstandard 1.3, meaning it will run under .NET Core (which is also where it derives its name) and the full .NET framework.
-This package was inspired due to a lack of packages prodiving FTP functionality compiled with support for the netstandard API surface.
+This package was inspired due to a lack of packages providing FTP functionality compiled with support for the netstandard API surface.

 NuGet page is at: https://www.nuget.org/packages/CoreFtp/